 Categories

 2D Delaunay Triangulation Examples in C++

-Polygon Clipping, Boolean Set Operations Fade provides polygon clipping and functions to combine shapes through the boolean operations: You can find the C++ source code for the polygon clipping demo in examples_2D/ex5_booleanOps.cpp in the Fade download.
-Creating two Shapes “This demo code creates two input shapes using code similar to what was shown in Polygons…Continue readingPolygon Clipping, Boolean Operations – Example5
+Polygon Clipping: Boolean Set Operations Fade provides polygon clipping and functions to combine shapes through the following Boolean operations: You can find the C++ source code for this demo in examples_2D/ex5_booleanOps.cpp in the download package.
+Note: The term “polygon clipping” in this context refers to the Boolean operations, such as calculating the intersection of two…Continue readingPolygon Clipping: Boolean Operations – Example 5

+Categories